 Both countries boost beautiful architecture, that typical European baroque style.
 But I also cycle past socialist buildings, I feel a communistic atmosphere, I see depressed factories falling apart yet still producing.
 Villages I cycle through feel sad and lonely.
 I cycle mostly on a levy near the Danube with on the other side agricultural land.
 When I do sneak into a village to find food it’s always an eerie feeling, like the village is inconsolable.
 I cycle through strange area’s which feels like rural ghetto where so to say outcasts appear mostly into collecting trash.
 I see very few people in such places.
 Often dogs barks angrily at me.
 Sometimes elderly people wave to me, elderly women wearing synthetic apron style dresses, like my grandmother long ago.

-Route 6 is pointing us in funny directions, which I am eager to follow.
+Route 6 is pointing me in funny directions, which I am eager to follow.
 I cycle past railways, over hardened tractor tracks, beneath mulberry and cherry trees, even along the route where people were transported to concentration camps…

 Cycling 145 kilometer on one day and I reach Budapest, the big city who’s no representation to the village life of this country.
 Burden with a broken cycle computer, saddle pain and serious taping of the crease between my legs and bottom, I find a hotel.
 Washing all the DEET, sooth and dirt off of me is always a very satisfactory job, done twice.